26 best things to do in Antwerp, Belgium (2025 travel guide)

 The beguinage

 The beguinage is still largely unknown to many tourists and while small, is a lovely place to wander round.
-While you can explore the site freely, it’s best to visit during daylight hours, as it’s not open at night.
+Expect peaceful courtyards, cobbled streets and tiny gardens.
+While you can explore the site freely, visit during daylight hours, as it’s not open at night.

 Entry is free.
 It’s quite small and ideal to visit as part of a walking tour of Antwerp (either self-guided or an organised tour).